Are you a writer? Do you need good feed back regarding your work in progress?

 One may also give their writing to a friend to read for his or her opinions or even purposely bump into a former professor and ask for suggestions, etc. One may pay to take a course at The Loft.
 Of course there is always self-publishing houses who will also edit manuscripts, but even then one wants to write a book that others will enjoy reading not just one that has good grammar.

-A better way to gather helpful suggestions and become better writers, in my opinion, is to do what the famous authors of the past did to improve their writing and that is to be part of a group of writers and others who encourage writers and purposely meet together in person to help one another by going over bits and pieces of works in progress.
+A better way to gather helpful suggestions and become better writers, in my opinion, is to do what the famous authors of the past did to improve their writing and that is to be part of a group of writers.
+Purposely meet together as a group in person to help one another by going over bits and pieces of works in progress.

-This Saint Paul Writing Fiction & Memoir Critique Group (of writers or helpful readers) will hopefully develop over time into a small committed group of individuals who meet monthly or even bi-monthly in person in a very relaxed setting to give feed back to one another in regards to work in progress.
+This Saint Paul Writing Fiction & Memoir Critique Group (of writers or helpful readers) is developing over time into a small committed group of individuals who meet monthly or even bi-monthly in person in a very relaxed setting to give feed back to one another.

-This group will meet in person and for the most part we will not be using the internet to communicate with one another regarding our written work.
 In other words we will not be sending our writing electronically to one another.
-This group will be based on the salon tradition of past generations when aspiring writers and established authors desiring to move forward in their individual writing met in person to encouraging and help one another.
-They also shared topics of interest and refreshments.
+This group is based on the salon tradition of past generations when aspiring writers and established authors desiring to move forward in their individual writing met in person to encouraging and help one another.
+They also shared topics of interest and great member donated refreshments.

 There are two types of members of this Critique Group: